OfficeDev/open-xml-docs/docs/word/how-to-set-the-font-for-a-text-run.md

 The code then creates a <xref:DocumentFormat.OpenXml.Wordprocessing.Run> object that represents the first text run of the document.
-The code instantiates a **Run** and sets it to the first text run of the document.
-The code then adds the **RunProperties** object to the **Run** object using the <xref:DocumentFormat.OpenXml.OpenXmlElement.PrependChild*> method.
-The **PrependChild** method adds an element as the first child element to the specified element in the in-memory XML structure.
+The code instantiates a `Run` and sets it to the first text run of the document.
+The code then adds the `RunProperties` object to the `Run` object using the <xref:DocumentFormat.OpenXml.OpenXmlElement.PrependChild*> method.
+The `PrependChild` method adds an element as the first child element to the specified element in the in-memory XML structure.
-In this case, running the code sample produces an in-memory XML structure where the **RunProperties** element is added as the first child element of the **Run** element.
-It then saves the changes back to the <xref:DocumentFormat.OpenXml.Wordprocessing.Document.Save*> object.
-Calling the **Save** method of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> object commits changes made to the in-memory representation of the **MainDocumentPart** part back into the XML file for the **MainDocumentPart** (the document.xml file in the Wordprocessing package).
+In this case, running the code sample produces an in-memory XML structure where the `RunProperties` element is added as the first child element of the `Run` element.
+There is no need to call `Save` directly, because we are inside of a using statement.

 ### [C#](#tab/cs-2)
 [!code-csharp[](../../samples/word/set_the_font_for_a_text_run/cs/Program.cs#snippet2)]